daddyAizen/tasks/README.md

-# ✅ Task Management System
+# Task Sasa Management Sys

 This is a simple Task Management System built with **Laravel (backend)** and **Vue 3 + Inertia.js (frontend)**.
 It supports user authentication, task creation, and task status management.
 Admins can view all tasks and users, while regular users can only view their assigned tasks.